meyerjac/Party-time-code-review/README.md

 ## Known Bugs

-_there are no known bugs at this time; the end goal of this project is to demonstrate that I understand the basics of objects, syntax, encapsulation, testing, and most importantly BDD in java through week 1 at my coding school_
+_there are A TON OF bugs at this time; the end goal of this project is to demonstrate that I understand the basics of objects, syntax, encapsulation, testing, and most importantly BDD in java through week 1 at my coding school_

 ## Support and contact details